sah/java-tutorial/02-Setup.md

 	C:\sauce-tutorial> mvn archetype:generate -DarchetypeRepository=http://repository-saucelabs.forge.cloudbees.com/release 	-DarchetypeGroupId=com.saucelabs -DarchetypeArtifactId=quickstart-webdriver-testng -DarchetypeVersion=1.0.7	-DsauceUserName=<your-username>	-DsauceAccessKey=<your-access-key>

 You will be prompted to enter a group id (eg. com.yourcompany), artifact id (eg sauce-tutorial), version (defaults to 1.0.0-SNAPSHOT) and package (default to the group id).
-Once these values are entered, the sample project files will be created in the ~/sauce-tutorial directory.
+Once these values are entered, the sample project files will be created in the C:\sauce-tutorial directory.

 Now, you're all set up!